Overwintering vegetables is a great way to get more harvests.

-One of things I’m trying to master on my gardening journey is overwintering larger amounts of vegetables to get lots of early spring harvests.
+One of the things I’m trying to master on my gardening journey is overwintering larger amounts of vegetables to get lots of early spring harvests.

 The first year I overwintered vegetables it was totally unplanned.
 But it was so amazing to have spinach growing in our garden before I’d even directly seeded the spring crop!
 I was hooked on overwintering.
 Since then I’ve done a decent amount of experimenting with overwintering, both on purpose and accidental in our zone 5 area.

 Another great ways to enjoy early spring harvests is to use hoop tunnels or start seeds indoors to grow seedlings.
 We often use our indoor grow lights & greenhouse set up for an early spring start.
 This all requires more work than overwintering though!

 The idea with overwintering is timing your vegetables to be the right size before winter sets in so they can be dormant for the winter & start producing growth and harvests in the spring.

 In general the lower to the ground the vegetables are, the better chance of overwintering because the snow provides protection or the plants are less exposed to cold winter winds.
 How cold your winter gets is also a factor; some winters it only dips down to -10C/14F, other years it’s -20C/-4F for our zone 5.
 Varieties make a big difference when it comes to overwintering.
 Not every carrot, lettuce, or cabbage can be overwintered, certain varieties are bred for better cold hardiness.

 There are a couple of ways to overwinter your veggies:

 - To grow vegetables to full size, keep them in a dormant state during the winter months then harvest the whole plant in springtime. (root crops, overwintering cabbages..)